Creditbit Price Technical Analysis – CRBIT/BTC Struggle Continues - Nigeria Today

 Creditbit Price Technical Analysis – CRBIT/BTC Struggle Continues

-Key Highlights Creditbit price extended its downside move and traded below the 0.00065BTC support against the Bitcoin.
-A declining channel pattern highlighted in the last analysis is still active with resistance at 0.00055BTC on the 7-day chart of CRBIT/BTC (data feed from Coinmarketcap).
-On the downside, the pair just managing to hold the 0.00050BTC support … Continue reading Creditbit Price Technical Analysis – CRBIT/BTC Struggle Continues
+Key Highlights Creditbit price failed to gain pace above the 0.00055BTC resistance against the Bitcoin and moved down.
+There is a crucial bearish trend line with resistance at 0.00045BTC formed on the 7-day chart of CRBIT/BTC (data feed from Coinmarketcap).
+On the downside, the 0.00040BTC level is acting as a strong support and holds the … Continue reading Creditbit Price Technical Analysis – CRBIT/BTC Struggle Continues

 The post Creditbit Price Technical Analysis – CRBIT/BTC Struggle Continues appeared first on NEWSBTC.